 When you are composting yard leaves, grass, and pruned branches, don’t toss these into plastic bags.
 Plastic bags do not biodegrade and it will slow down your composting process.

-You want to use biodegradable bags which are easier to handle, and it degrades with the compost.
+You want to use biodegradable bags which are easier to handle and degrade with the compost.
 This is beneficial as you won’t have to move or take out any leftover of the bag when you are ready to use fertilizer.

 Shovel for Pit Composting